virattt/financial-agent-ui/README.md

-# FinGen - Open source Finance Agent with Generative UI
+# FinGen

+### Experiment with RSC and langchain to do financial analysis with gpt-4-turbo

 Leverages RSC from vercel's ai sdk  as well as LangChain agents, and the Polygon finance api to analyze companies